Scarabaeus1031/NEXAH/APPLICATIONS/power_systems/stability_field_dynamics/ieee_test_cases/logs/stability_breakthrough_log.md

 > The system does not live in CCC or KKK.
 >
 > It lives in the geometry of the Knick —
+> The system does not live in CCC or KKK.
+>
+> It lives in the geometry of the Knick —
+>
+> the transition between them.